AwaisFayyaz/AFPickerView-Swift/README.md

           print("selectedIndex = \(selectedIndex), value = \(selectedValue)")
         }

-Get the Selected Value and index from the clouse, as indicated in sample code above.
+Get the Selected Value and index from the closure, as indicated in sample code above.
-Note: Closure does not get called when used presses the cancel button or hides the picker by tapping elseWhere
+Note: Closure does not get called when used presses the cancel button or hides the picker by tapping elseWhere.

 Credits.

 Awais Fayyaz.
 AwaisFayyaz17@gmail.com

 iOS Developer @ BugdevStudios,